Our Dining Experience

 We are a family-friendly restaurant and children of all ages are very welcome.
 We have baby changing facilities, highchairs, and a large lawn for kids to run around on.
 Children aged 4-12yrs are half-price and infants 3 and under eat free of charge (Puddings are chargeable).
 We don't serve a children's menu, we encourage children and infants to try the food from the sharing platters with the adults.

 The nature of The Field Kitchen means that the whole dining room is served together.
 Please do your best to be on time, otherwise it can hold up service for others.
 We ask that for lunch you arrive between 12:30 and 12:45 (on Sundays between 12:00 and 12:15 OR 15:30 for 15:45) and for supper you arrive between 19:00 and 19:15.

-Why not come along early and enjoy some conversation, a few drinks, and perhaps a look round the herb garden and nearby fields?
+Why not come along early and enjoy some conversation, a few drinks, and perhaps a look round the Field Kitchen Garden?
 Thanks for your support with this.

 The lunch of my life